 BUGS VS BUGS

 Tired if swatting?
-Simply sprinkle a small sack of Fly Predators on your manure as soon as the weather turns warm and you'll prevent files from becoming a nuisance.
+Simply sprinkle a small sack of Fly Predators on your manure as soon as the weather turns warm and you'll prevent flies from becoming a nuisance.
 Then in the summer release Fly Predators monthly to keep the fly population down.
 These tiny USDA-approved insects are the natural enemy of flies, but never bother people or animals.

 If a fly never emerges, it won't bother anyone.
 By comparison, applying spray to a horse only discourages flies from landing on that horse, but does little to control the fly population.